grusin-db/uc-azure-account-scim-sync/README.md

 ## How to run

-1. populate `groups_to_sync.json` with whitelisted list of groups to sync
+1. Populate `groups_to_sync.json` with whitelisted list of groups to sync.
+Contents if this file will most likely evolve as more teams are onboarded to UC.
+1. Populate `account_admin_groups.json` with list of aad groups whose members should be added as account admins, **this is very important step**, as of of now the terraform resets admins defined in account console if they are not defined externally.
+Contents of this file can evolve with time, but most likely this can be a
-1. edit `providers.tf` and update connection details for databricks and terraform blob storage backend
+1. Edit `providers.tf` and update connection details for databricks and terraform blob storage backend
-1. run `sh sync.sh`, it will do all the syncing for you
+1. Run `sh sync.sh`, it will do all the syncing for you

 ## How it works